harveyt/moysetutoring/content/post/cats.md

 Every morning we have to work on maths and writing.
 Maths is hard for me: the numbers seem to jumble together and make no sense.
-We are learning times tables, I can manage up to eight times, but nine eludes me.
+We are learning times tables, I can manage up to eight times, but nine alludes me.
 I find writing tedious: making my loops and strokes just so seems a waste of my time and I fidget my way through our lessons.
 Mrs. P--- only has to look at me with her unique blend of long-sufferance and condescension to get me to comply with her no-fidget rule.
 Every afternoon we have some kind of creative activity: painting, singing, sewing.
 I’m getting the hang of